0xLiquidGlass/solana-paper-wallet/README.md

 `solwallet <options>`

---version or -v (Show the current version of the paper wallet)
+### Options:

+--generate or -g\
---qr or -q (Generate a QR code for the generated address)
+(Generate a keypair with a QR code for the generated address)

---help or -h (This only shows the option to generate the QR code.
-              Can be ignored for now)
+--encrypt or -e\
+(Generate a password protected keypair to a file alongside a QR code for the generated address.\
+[GnuPG](https://gpg4win.org/download.html) must be installed for this option to work)

+--version or -v\
+(Show the current version of the paper wallet)

+--help or -h\
+(Shows the help page)

 ## Examples

-`solwallet > foo.txt`
+`solwallet -e`

-Generates a Solana keypair to a file called foo.txt in the current directory
+Generates an encrypted Solana keypair to a file in the sol/ folder.
+Will create the sol/ folder if it does not exist.\
+This is the recommended option to save your keypair

-`solwallet -q > foo.txt`
+`solwallet -g > foo.txt`

 Generates a Solana keypair to a file called foo.txt with a QR code being saved in the current directory

 ## Installation

-__Note: As of v0.1.0, solwallet is only available for Windows__
+__Note: As of v0.2.0, solwallet is only available for Windows__

 If you are using solwallet on __Windows__, get the latest NodeJS [here](https://nodejs.org/en/download)

 If you are using solwallet on __Linux__ or __MacOS__, follow the installation instructions [here](https://nodejs.org/en/download/package-manager)

+To be able to encrypt the generated keypair before it is saved to a file, [GnuPG](https://gpg4win.org/download.html) must be installed

 To install this script, run